joeky888/dotfile/Software/Command/go.md

 }
 ```

-Debug using lldb for mac, gdb for Linux and Windows
+Debug with lldb for mac, gdb for Linux and Windows
 =====
 * Install ms-vscode.cpptools vscode extension
 * Make sure lldb command is available